 Putting iOS 6 in the mini tablet will include a new, Google-free Maps app, and Passbook, and promises better Facebook integration, better maps, and better video conferences that use cellular data, according to Entrepreneur.com.
 It is also said to have a smaller dock connector and thinner bezel.
 It may also feature a music service similar to Pandora radio, WiFi, and Retina Display.

 Rumors claimed that iPad Mini will cost around US$299 and US$349, which is more expensive than its rivals Google Nexus 7 and Kindle Fire HD that starts at US$199.
-With the aforementioned features as well as the timing, iPad Mini can be the new cash cow of Apple.

 To contact the editor, e-mail: